 I think the churches in every nation and in every society are in danger of picking up too much from the surrounding culture.
 If we were in another country, I’d be sounding the alarm on some other way in which the church has picked up the atmosphere surrounding it.
 In this setting I think the church has imbibed way too much of the spirit of independence.
 Again, our very nation started out by saying to the Mother Country “You can’t tell me what to do!” and I think that’s carried over into how we “do church.”
 It’s gone way over the line from a healthy skepticism regarding human government into an unhealthy radical individualism in the church.
 It’s a religion of “Jesus and me.”
 It’s a religion of “Jesus is my best buddy.”
 It’s a religion of “I don’t care what the Bible says, I’m doing this my way.”
 To the degree that this thinking has infected our church, it has to be fought tooth and nail.

 That’s a major problem I see.
 Maybe you see others.
-Christians of different political stripes tend to see our country through the prism of their own biases.
+All of us tend to see our country through the prism of our own political biases.
 Some think we’re relying too much on military solutions to our international problems.
 Others see us relying too little.
 Some think taxes are way too high, others see them as too low because the “rich” aren’t paying their fair share.
 Some think the government interferes way too much in our personal lives, while others favor a lot more regulation and oversight.

 But can we agree on a few basics here?
 This is our country.
 No, it’s not our ultimate home.
 But it’s where our Father's placed us for the time being, and I think we need to be grateful for the way he’s blessed us here.
 I think one word provides a good balance here: sojourn.
 It’s a short trip on our way to a final destination.
 In a way, we should look at it like the prophet Jeremiah told his people to view Babylon.
 I know we're in this country by choice, and America is a lot better than Babylon.
 But the point still stands: “Seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.”